 Please type in your username and password.

-We use TWO lentiviral systems to efficiently generate IPSCs in the lab and reliably during the preparation for Stem Cell Training Course .
 Please note that optimized starting material (we use human foreskin fibroblasts) and media schema are equally important as viral tools for successful IPSC generation.
-If you need help with protocols, we can suggest our refinements which have produced presumptive IPSCs colony formation within 10 days.
+If you need help with protocols, we can suggest our refinements which have produced presumptive IPSCs colony formation within 10 days!

 Sample iPSC colony with self-forming feeder layers.

-Please note, these photographs are property of Rutgers University, and Rick Cohen, Ph.D., and may not be used without expressed written permission.
+Please note, there is no financial gain for the above mentioned endorsements.
+These photographs are property of Rutgers University, and Rick Cohen, Ph.D., and may not be used without expressed written permission.